Understanding the OSI Model as a Backend Engineer

 The OSI model is not just for network engineers.
 For backend engineers, it is a thinking framework that improves debugging, performance analysis, security decisions, and system design.

-Your code may live at the application layer, but production reality spans all the seven layers hence understanding the OSI model helps you to move from writting backend code to engineering resilient backend systems.
+Your code may live at the application layer, but production reality spans all the seven layers hence understanding the OSI model helps you to move from writing backend code to engineering resilient backend systems.